-Barry P. Bosworth is a senior fellow at The Brookings Institution Economic Studies Program.
-Kathleen Burke is a research assistant at the Consumer Financial Protection Bureau (CFPB) Office of Research.
+Barry P. Bosworth is a senior fellow in economic studies at The Brookings Institution.
+Kathleen Burke is in the office of research at the Consumer Financial Protection Bureau.
 The research reported herein was pursuant to a grant from the U.S. Social Security Administration (SSA), funded as part of the Retirement Research Consortium (RRC).
-The findings and conclusions expressed are solely those of the authors and do not represent the views of SSA, any agency of the federal government, the RRC, The Brookings Institution, the CFPB, or Boston College.
-The authors would like to thank Kan Zhang of The Brookings Institution for computational assistance.
+The findings and conclusions expressed are solely those of the authors and do not represent the views of SSA, any agency of the federal government, the RRC, The Brookings Institution, the Consumer Financial Protection Bureau, or Boston College.
+The authors would like to thank Kan Zhang from The Brookings Institution for computational assistance.

-© 2013, Barry P. Bosworth and Kathleen Burke.
+© 2014, Barry P. Bosworth and Kathleen Burke.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.